The Vampire Diaries (novel series): Publishing history

 After taking a long hiatus from writing, Smith published the first installment of "The Return" trilogy, Nightfall, on February 10, 2009.
 Shadow Souls, the second book of "The Return" trilogy, was released on March 16, 2010.
 The third and final book of "The Return" trilogy, Midnight, was released on March 15, 2011.

 The trilogy after The Return trilogy, The Hunters, was written by a ghostwriter.
 In fact, Smith signed a "work for hire" contract back when she had written the original Vampire Diaries novel trilogy, which means Alloy owns the copyrights to the series.
 Smith had originally intended to call the books in "The Hunters" trilogy Phantom, Evensong and Eternity, but the third book was called Destiny Rising by the ghostwriter.
 Phantom was released on October 25, 2011, Moonsong on March 13, 2012, and Destiny Rising on October 23, 2012.

 The Salvation trilogy was written by ghostwriter Aubrey Clark.
 The first installment, Unseen, was released on May 2, 2013, the second book, Unspoken, on November 7, 2013, and the third and final book, Unmasked, on May 8, 2014.
 The first two books of The Salvation trilogy were first released on Amazon.com as a paperback and ebook while Unmasked was available for pre-order purchase in five formats as of March 11, 2014 at Amazon.com.

 On January 15, 2014, Smith announced that she would be continuing to write her version of The Vampire Diaries before she was fired by Alloy.
 Smith would continue to write her books on Amazon Kindle as fan fiction and are not part of the official series.
 The Evensong arc would pick up where The Return: Midnight had left off and it takes place in an alternate world from the official series that follows Midnight.
 The three titles in the Evensong trilogy include Paradise Lost, The War of Roses and Into the Wood.
-While the first two titles were released in 2014, Into the Wood has not yet been released as of June 2021.
-However, L. J. Smith has revealed that the novel will be released via Kindle Worlds.
+While the first title and the first part of the second were released in 2014, Into the Wood has not yet been released as of June 2026.